...

 Advantages:

-- Cost-Effective: Peace of mind about affordability allows homeowners to choose lifts over elevators for their projects.
+• Cost-Effective: Peace of mind about affordability allows homeowners to choose elevators over elevators for their projects.

-- Easy Installation: Simple lift installation needs lower overall construction costs and cuts down project duration.
+• Easy Installation: Simple elevator installation needs lower overall construction costs and cuts down project duration.

 Disadvantages: